Dyson's Zone air-purifying headphones are the weirdest things to come out of 2022 so far

 "The Dyson Zone is a set of noise-canceling, high fidelity over-ear headphones which simultaneously deliver immersive sound to the ears, and purified airflow to the nose and mouth," reads a statement from the Wiltshire-based vacuum cleaner giant.

-Here's how it works: compressors in the earcups suck air in through dual-layer filters, and blow two jets of purified air at the wearer’s nose and mouth, channelled through a "non-contact visor".
-The visor, which flips down so you can talk to people, prevents crosswinds from interfering with the airflow and creates a 'bubble' of clean air.
+Here's how it works: compressors in the earcups suck air in through dual-layer filters and blow two jets of purified air at the wearer’s nose and mouth, which is channelled through a "non-contact visor".
+The visor, which flips down so you can talk to people, prevents crosswinds from interfering with the airflow and creates a 'bubble' of clean air to sip on.

 On the audio side, Dyson says you can expect a "pure, high-fidelity" sound and "advanced noise cancellation" with three modes (Isolation, Conversation and Transparency).
 A new "neodymium electroacoustic system" in each earcup claims to deliver a wide frequency response and "significantly" less distortion than can be detected by the human ear.